Abeyoo/Final-ID8/replit.md

   - Verified all dependencies and workflows are functioning
   - Project successfully running on Replit with proper security practices
   - Fixed duplicate App.tsx file causing syntax errors
-  - Renamed Dashboard page to "Profile Creation"
-  - Updated "Create your account" flow to redirect directly to Profile Creation page
+  - Updated "Create your account" flow to redirect to Onboarding page with multi-step profile setup

 ## User Preferences
 - Prefers sign-in page as the landing experience instead of onboarding